 - a.
-Improve the current ability to develop and defend Civil Works labor funding within the Administration. - b.
-Align available ED&M Resources at the Headquarters, FOAs, and MSCs with the most appropriate CW Program Business Line Requirements, in order to best address Goals and Priorities outlined in the CW Strategic Plan. - c.
+Improve the current ability to develop and defend CW labor funding within the Administration. - b.
+Align available ED&M resources at the Headquarters, FOAs, and MSCs with the most appropriate CW Program Business Line (BL) Requirements, in order to best address goals and priorities outlined in the CW Strategic Plan. - c.
 Directly support the five ED&M functions: Command and Control, Policy Guidance, Program Management, National/Regional Interface, and Quality Assurance. - d.
-Establish and update policy, develop guidelines, review performance and manage the direction of work accomplished by other organizations in the Corps of Engineers, in support of CWP objectives. - e.
-Maintain the appropriate level of management and oversight over all CW Program business lines such that CWP Priorities/Goals are achieved at an efficiency that is superior to other Government and Industry benchmarks.
+Establish and update policy, develop guidelines, review performance, and manage the direction of work accomplished by other organizations in the Corps of Engineers, in support of CWP objectives. - e.
+Maintain the appropriate level of management and oversight over all CWPBLs such that CWP Priorities/Goals are achieved at an efficiency that is superior to other Government and Industry benchmarks.

 - D-6.
-Performance under Various Levels: The Expenses appropriation funds ED&M labor, Mandatory costs, and Discretionary costs for HQUSACE, eight Divisions, and three FOAs.
-The three FOA with personnel performing command and control functions and who receive Expenses manpower allocation are: HECSA, ERDC and IWR.
-The proposed Funding and Full Time Equivalents (FTE) have remained constant at the FY12 level and does not provide for inflation or growth in labor or mandatory items such as rent, utilities and communication costs.
-Due to lack of sufficient FY2022 appropriated funds to cover Must Fund requirements and level of support for operational requirements, the Enterprise Requirements, formerly program accounts/campaign accounts, will be funded based on availability of funds.
-Some items formerly funded by Remaining Items, such as GUMP, received line item funding in the FY2022 Expenses appropriation.
+Performance under Various Levels: The Expenses appropriation funds ED&M labor, mandatory costs, and discretionary costs for HQUSACE, eight divisions, and three FOAs.
+The three FOAs with personnel performing command and control functions and who receive Expenses manpower allocation are: HECSA, ERDC and IWR.
+The proposed funding and Full Time Equivalents (FTE) have remained constant at the FY12 level and does not provide for inflation or growth in labor or mandatory items such as rent, utilities and communication costs.
+Due to lack of sufficient FY23 appropriated funds to cover must fund requirements and level of support for operational requirements, the Enterprise Requirements, formerly program accounts/campaign accounts, will be funded based on availability of funds.
+Some items formerly funded by RIs, such as GUMP, received line item funding in the FY23 Expenses appropriation.
 Requirements will be prioritized within current funding level, though they may remain unfunded. - D-7.
 Execution.
 Appropriations for the Expenses Program are insufficient to fully fund mandatory labor requirements and provide for a sufficient amount of operational funding.
 Funding for non-labor requirements is required for effective accomplishment of the mission.
-Full labor funding represents 79% of total funding for the program; labor management is of top priority: - a.
-Work of the Expenses Program is accomplished through subdivision of work among HQUSACE, eight Divisions, and three FOAs.
-Within HQUSACE, work is managed by three groups the two mission directorates, Civil Works and Military Programs, and all others comprising of the support offices, including, Human Resources, Resource Management, Inspector General, Internal Review, Counsel, Public Affairs, Diversity and Leadership, are represented by the Chief of Staff. - b.
-WADs and FADs provide work and funding authorization to 13 work subdivisions that execute Corps ED&M activities. - c.
-The Directorate of Resource Management (DRM) allocates Funding based on Congressional direction, appropriation, OMB apportionment, and priority. - d.
+Full labor funding represents 80% of total funding for the program; labor management is of top priority: - a.
+Work of the Expenses Program is accomplished through subdivision of work among HQUSACE, eight divisions, and three FOAs.
+Within HQUSACE, work is managed by three groups the two mission directorates, CW and Military Programs, and all others comprising of the support offices, including: Human Resources, Resource Management, Inspector General, Internal Review, Counsel, Public Affairs, Diversity and Leadership, are represented by the Chief of Staff. - b.
+WADs and FADs provide work and funding authorization to 13 work subdivisions that execute USACE ED&M activities. - c.
+The Directorate of Resource Management (DRM) allocates funding based on Congressional direction, appropriation, OMB apportionment, and priority. - d.
 Allocation of Expenses Program Funding among work subdivisions (HQ and non-HQ) is accomplished by DRM through successive recommendations of the Program Management Advisory Committee (PMAC), Headquarters Prioritization Group (HPG), and Senior Program and Budget Advisory Committee (SPBAC). - e.
 Sub-allocations within HQUSACE work subdivisions and USACE Commands are accomplished for both labor and non-labor items.
-Non-labor has two categories, Must Fund and operational.
+Non-labor has two categories, must fund and operational.
 Operational is at the discretion of the Commands, mindful of the need to maintain adequate force strength. - f.
-Sub-allocation of Expenses Program Funding among the three management groups within HQUSACE is accomplished by the Chief of Staff through successive recommendations of the Headquarters Operations Prioritization (HOP) Group and Junior Program and Budget Advisory Council (JPBAC).
+Sub-allocation of Expenses Program funding among the three management groups within HQUSACE is accomplished by the Chief of Staff through successive recommendations of the Headquarters Operations Prioritization (HOP) Group and Junior Program and Budget Advisory Council (JPBAC).